2 & 3 year old

 Each classroom provides a series of “learning centers” that are designed to not only instill positive approaches to learning (e.g., curiosity, focus, information-seeking, initiative, risk-taking, flexibility, effort, imagination, invention, resilience, etc.) but also develop social/emotional skills.

 Art Center (teacher-led activities such as painting, drawing, cutting & gluing as well as independent use of art materials)

 Music and Movement Center

-On a daily basis, and through these “centers”, students are exposed to letters, numbers, the concept of counting, sequencing, shapes, patterns, sorting, pre-reading, and pre-writing activities.
+Through these “centers”, our 3 year old students are exposed to letters, numbers, the concept of counting, sequencing, shapes, patterns, sorting, pre-reading, and pre-writing activities.
 For instance:

 Counting/Sorting/Sequencing: We have age-appropriate items and tools in the classroom that are specifically designed to foster an understanding of numbers, counting, sorting, patterning and sequencing.